Discover North Park with Colorado's Fly Fishing Specialists

 Delaney Buttes, Lake John, and Cowdrey Lake

-The Delaney lakes and Lake John still have some ice on them, but they are starting to open up along the edges.
-The smaller lakes like Cowdrey, Seymour, and many of the other lakes around the valley have a decent bit open on them.
-With the forecasted warm weather and wind, we anticipate the lakes opening up more in the next week.
-Nymphing with leeches and chironomids is the main game durng the day, and stripping buggers, leeches, crayfish, and boatmen in the early and late hours of the day is always a good bet as well.
+The Delaney lakes and Lake John are fully open and have been ice free for a couple weeks.
+The smaller lakes like Cowdrey, Seymour, and most of the other lakes around the valley are fully open as well.
+Nymphing with leeches and chironomids is the main game during the day, and stripping buggers, leeches, crayfish, and boatmen in the early and late hours of the day is always a good bet as well.

 High Country Lakes and Streams